frosch123/bananas2/docs/data.md

 | ProjectReview.content     | Review text, if any                | Read latest (1)                                  | Update, Delete, Create (1)       | Update, Delete            | when banned        |

 (1) Reviews/ratings are always accessible to their author.
 Project editors/owners can disable/hide all reviews/ratings.
 (2) If users write a review, their rating is associated to the review and visible.
-When rating without review, the rating is annonymous (not in a technical sense).
+When rating without review, the rating is anonymous (not in a technical sense).

 Reviews and ratings are deleted permanently when either the project or the reviewing/rating user is banned.